kawaicheung/book-on-naming-things/manuscript/F_Ch_HuntingForNames.md

 Making your codebase clearer isn't just about naming things better--it's also about finding things to name that weren't being named before.

 A common place I hunt for is anywhere I see bits of business logic using only the properties of an object in a place _other_ than inside the object itself.
 There's usually an easy way to name that logic and push it back into the object.
+The object, in turn, gets more powerful and self-sufficient.
+It can _do_ a lot more than it once did, and that helps any other code that interacts with instances of that class in the future.

 In this example, I have a `Person` class that houses some basic information used throughout my codebase.